adap/flower/baselines/fedavgm/README.md

 # you can override settings directly from the command line

-poetry run python -m fedavgm.main num_clients=1000 num_rounds=50 fedavgm=False # will set the FedAvg with 1000 clients and 50 rounds
+poetry run python -m fedavgm.main strategy=fedavg num_clients=1000 num_rounds=50 # will set the FedAvg with 1000 clients and 50 rounds

-poetry run python -m fedavgm.main dataset.fmnist=True dataset.concentration=10 # will set the FMNIST dataset and a different concentration for the LDA-based partition
+poetry run python -m fedavgm.main dataset=fmnist dataset.concentration=10 # use the FMNIST dataset and a different concentration for the LDA-based partition

 poetry run python -m fedavgm.main server.reporting_fraction=0.2 client.local_epochs=5 # will set the reporting fraction to 20% and the local epochs in the clients to 5
 ```